romanlehnert/collmex-ruby/README.md

 Integers are the simples datatype and transparent between ruby and collmex.
 There is just some special handling that cares for delimiters in numbers to represent the correct value

+# Authors:
+This lib was originally written for [palabea](http://www.palabea.com)

+Roman